HughG-50/100-days-of-code/log.md

 **Thoughts**: A bit of a different flavour to a weekend project.
 Built a Network Attached Storage (NAS) device using 2, 2TB hard drives and a raspberry pi 4.
 It runs Raid 1, providing a safe and secure backup drive for all of my files.
 Also great way to spend some time in Linux - using SSH and Vim.

 **Link(s) to work**: [Raspberry Pi NAS](https://twitter.com/hughgreethead/status/1259337954834526208?s=20)

+### Day 37: May 10th, 2020

+**Today's Progress**: Two way marketplace research

+**Thoughts**: Researching for my Coder Academy marketplace project that is to be built in Rails.
+Planning to build a slightly simplified version of https://localbitcoins.com, the biggest issue preventing complete replication within the timeframe would be safely imlementing the escrow functionality of the website (they host their own Bitcoin wallets for payment escrow).
+Otherwise all of the web application functionality seems fairly replicable.

+**Link(s) to work**: [Bitcoin Marketplace](https://github.com/HughG-50/rails-marketplace-project)